Public transport in Auckland: AT services

-Auckland Transport began rebranding bus services to AT Metro in 2014–2015 to create a single identity for all bus services, with some exceptions like the Link buses which retained their red, green and orange colours.
+AT began rebranding bus services to AT Metro in 2014–2015 to create a single identity for all bus services, with some exceptions like the Link buses which retained their red, green and orange colours.

+In 2023, AT began decommissioning the AT Metro brand, replacing it with the refreshed AT brand identity.
+The livery colours were initially retained.
+In 2025, Māori design elements, including a Tangaroa figure, were introduced and also a lighter, vibrant blue for the Western Express electric double-decker fleet.

-There are five Link services; all accept fare payment by AT HOP card or cash and all run from early morning to late evening, 7 days of the week.
+There are five Link services; all accept fare payment by AT HOP card or bank card and all run from early morning to late evening, 7 days of the week.